Astrabit-ST/Luminol/crates/eframe/README.md

 > git remote add -f --no-tags egui https://github.com/emilk/egui
 > ```
 >
 > Now, decide on which upstream egui commit you want to merge from and figure out the egui commit that the previous upstream merge was based on.
-Hopefully whoever did the previous merge told you what commit the previous merge was based on!
+The basis of the previous upstream merge should be written at the top of this README. **Please update the top of this README after merging.**
 >
 > In this example, we are merging from commit `bd087ffb8d7467e0b5aa06d17dd600d511d6a5e8` (egui 0.24.0) and the previous merge was based on commit `5a0186fa2b2324ab437099e456e55e281234ca99` (egui 0.23.0).
 >